awoldt/chatgpt_cli/README.md

 - **\clear** - Will clear the entire chat conversation you've had with the bot.
 This will also clear any custom system instructions if you had set one.

+- **\save** - Saves your current conversation with the bot in a json file.

 - **\sysinstr** - Set a system instruction for the bot during your conversation.
 A system instruction is a rule or guideline given to a chatbot that tells it how to behave or respond.
-Each system instruction given to the bot will persist during the entire conversation.
+Each system instruction given to the bot will persist during the entire conversation unless cleared.